hallav/LuxUS/README.md

 ## Requirements
 - Python 2.7
+- NumPy
-- Numpy
+- SciPy
-- Scipy
+- Matplotlib
 - PyStan
-- CmdStan (for running ADVI) https://github.com/stan-dev/cmdstan
+- CmdStan (for running ADVI)numpy

-The versions used were: Numpy 1.14.5, PyStan 2.17.1.0, CmdStan 2.12.0.
+The versions used were: NumPy 1.14.5, SciPy 1.1.0, Matplotlib 2.2.2, PyStan 2.17.1.0, CmdStan 2.12.0.
 The tool has been tested in Linux environment.

 ## Running preanalysis